sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/OpenCV.md

 * `pip3 install opencv-python`
 * `pip install opencv-contrib-python`

-Also, might need to be install following, if there is mistake arise:
+Also, might need to be installed following, if there is mistake arise:
 * `sudo apt-get install libsm6` - only main modules
 * `sudo apt-get install -y libxrender-dev` - both main and contrib modules